basarat/demo-deepcopy/script.md

 ```

 ***Select the deepcopy implementation***
-* Note that since this deepcopy function using JSON.stringify underneath, it will only work for simple objects and not for objects cannot be serialized to strings reliable e.g. objects containing functions or cyclic data structures.
+* Note that since this deepcopy function using JSON.stringify underneath, it will only work for simple objects and not for objects cannot be serialized to strings e.g. objects containing functions or cyclic data structures.